A Bill to make provision for the protection of gardens and urban green spaces; and for connected purposes.

 13 April 2010

-The Land Use (Gardens Protection Etc.) Bill would require planning authorities to give special regard to preserving gardens and urban green spaces when making planning decisions.
-It aims to extend protection beyond public open spaces to private gardens, addressing concerns that private gardens are being used for housing.
-In short, the bill seeks to safeguard green space in towns and cities.
+The Land Use (Gardens Protection Etc.) Bill would require planning authorities to give special regard to preserving gardens and urban green spaces.
+It extends protection beyond public open spaces to include private gardens, in response to concerns that some gardens are being used for house building.
+It is at an early stage of the parliamentary process.

 Generated 21 February 2026